Hesperian Health Guides

 For Health Workers

 If you are a health worker, visit with children regularly.
-The easiest time for these health visits is whenever the child is due for regular vaccinations (see Vaccines - in development), or every couple of months for the first year, then 1 time each year after that.
+The easiest time for these health visits is whenever the child is due for regular vaccinations, or every couple of months for the first year, then 1 time each year after that.

 Visit more often if the child shows signs of trouble, like slow growth.
 You should also return (or ask the mother to return to you) after treating a child for sickness to see if the child has improved or still needs more care.